Nynros/InternetSecurity/README.txt

     Get Proton for 9,99 / month https://protonvpn.com/pricing?ref=home
     Install and run the ProtonVPN Client on your PC
-    Go to your downloads folder and double click the protonvpn.exe installation file If a new window pops up asking “Do you want to allow this app to make changes to your device?”, click ‘Yes’ If installing for the first time, the OpenVPN TAP adapter installation will appear.
-In the window, click ‘Next > During the installation process, installation of Windows .NET might be required as well.
+    Go to your downloads folder and double click the protonvpn.exe installation file If a new window pops up asking “Do you want to allow this app to make changes to your device?”
+    Click ‘Yes’
+    If installing for the first time, the OpenVPN TAP adapter installation will appear.
+    In the window, click ‘Next
+    During the installation process, installation of Windows .NET might be required as well.
     If prompted, follow the instructions to install Windows .NET as well.
-    Click I Agree and then Next>
+    Click I Agree and then Next
     Finally click Install
     Once the installer window is open, click install on the first screen.
 The installer will proceed with the process automatically
     Once installed, the Proton VPN application will start, and appear in a new window.
     A shortcut to the application will also appear on your desktop for the ease of access.

 Topic: Password
     If you don't know how good your passwords are